PhD in Informatics with Emphasis in Health Informatics

 Degree Requirements

-The following is a brief synopsis of the general degree requirements; please see the Informatics Institute web site:
+The following is a brief synopsis of the general degree requirements; please see the Institute for Data Science and Informatics web site:

 • Students must take required and area courses.